rrad0812/transcribed/getting_started.md

     </br>

+  [!Note] </br>
-    **Note**: This behaviour is changed, all viewed fields are searchable!
+  This behaviour is changed, all viewed fields are searchable!

 ##### Added some customers